 We are at one of my favorite “uncle’s” house – Chatterji Jethu.
 He wasn’t our uncle – but, growing up we didn’t call our elders by name or even as Mr. or Mrs. Everyone was an uncle or an aunt.

 Chatterji Jethu was lean, energetic, a fabulous gardener, cook and best of all, he was always smiling.
 Every year we celebrated Basant Panchami at his house with all our neighbours and friends.

-So here it is – a plain, unadorned pencil outline of a hereto unknown outcome of my most potent memory of this festival.
+So here it is – my most potent memory of this festival.
 Me, up on a guava tree, watching the menfolk fry luchis.
 Yummy.